zammad/zammad-admin-documentation/misc/object-conditions/basics.rst

         | *Affects one or more specific users that have subscribed to the
           ticket.*
       * | not set (not defined)

    .. container:: cfloat-clear

+      X

+Tags *(Scope: Ticket)*
+   .. hint:: Additional tags can be present in the ticket without issues.

+   .. container:: cfloat-left

+      | What ticket tags are affected (or not)?
+      | Available matching: *contains all*, *contains one*,
+        *contains all not* or *contains one not*

+   .. container:: cfloat-right

+      Offered values (multiple choice):

+      * | contains all
+        | *Matches if all given tags are present on the ticket.*
+      * | contains one
+        | *Matches if one specific given tags is present on the ticket.*
+      * | contains all not
+        | *Matches if all given tags are not present on the ticket.*
+      * | contains one not
+        | *Matches if one specific given tags is not present on the ticket.*

+   .. container:: cfloat-clear